kenan-rhoton/wargame/unit-builder.markdown

 - Bravery: -
 - Special:
 	- Unflinching: This unit passes any Bravery Tests automatically.
+	- Colossal Weaponry: This unit is always considered equipped with all of its weapons.
 	- Tactical: This unit can take a free Tactic.

 ## Colossus Upgrades